feven-t/CentralPerk/README.md

 # Central Perk

 Central Perk is a web application inspired by the iconic TV show "Friends."
 In a world where dating apps dominate, we believe that true companionship and genuine friendships are equally important.
-Central Perk aims to provide a platform where lonely individuals can connect with like-minded people and find meaningful friendships.
+Central Perk aims to provide a platform where different individuals can connect with like-minded people and find meaningful friendships.

 ## Features